LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

    will be used to make sure that everyone can create something that works, much like we did in the first lab.

 #.
-A project that contains the *input* functions that we have been
+A project that contains the user input functions of ``UIF`` that we have been
-   using in various examples (e.g. InputInt and InputString).
+   using in various examples.

 #.
 A project that makes use of the *input* functions.
 This project
    can contain whatever code you like, including your homework